Student Fees 2020-21

 COVID-19 has had a tremendous effect on everyone at George Brown, but SAGBC has adapted its services to suit remote learning.

 Here are the services your fees pay for.
+Please note that for Fall 2020, SAGBC is waiving or refunding a portion of its fees.

 Student Association Services